Dallas

 Pediatric extracorporeal membrane oxygenation (ECMO) is a life support system for critically ill children who have life-threatening heart or lung problems.

-ECMO is treatment that pumps blood outside a child’s body through a machine that removes carbon dioxide and returns oxygen-rich-blood to the body.
+Extracorporeal membrane oxygenation (ECMO) is treatment that pumps blood outside a child’s body through a machine that removes carbon dioxide and returns oxygen-rich-blood to the body.
 The machine circulates oxygen-rich blood throughout your child’s body when their heart and lungs don’t work well enough.

 Like a heart-lung bypass machine used during open-heart surgery, ECMO takes over the function of the heart and lungs.
 A child can be on ECMO therapy much longer than a bypass machine, for a few days to weeks.
-During this time, your child stays in our intensive care unit (ICU) and receives care from our dedicated specialist team.
+During this time, your child stays in our pediatric intensive care unit (PICU) and receives care from our dedicated specialist team.

 Sometimes, children need transportation that includes ECMO.
 ECMO transport helps get critically ill children to hospitals that offer the advanced care they need.
 Children’s Health is one of just five hospitals in Texas to offer this service.

 By doing the work of the heart and lungs, ECMO provides time for your child’s body to rest, heal and recover.
-Your child may need ECMO:

 Children may need ECMO for a variety of conditions, including:

 ECMO is safe, effective therapy that provides lifesaving breathing and heart support for critically ill children.
-At Children's Health℠, we use ECMO only for very sick children for whom other treatments have not helped.
-Like any treatment, ECMO has certain risks, including:
+At Children's Health, we use ECMO only for very sick children for whom other treatments have not helped.

-In our ICU, your child receives care from a critical care team with special training and experience in using ECMO with children.
+In our PICU, your child receives care from a critical care team with special training and experience in using ECMO with children.
 We do everything possible to help prevent these complications, providing 24/7 monitoring and close attention to their care.

 Children who undergo ECMO at Children’s Health have a 60% to 70% chance of surviving.
 These numbers have increased over the years as technology, research and training advance.
 And Children’s Health’s survival rates for ECMO are, on average, 10 to 15% higher than the national benchmark in most categories.